dylan-lom/webcomponents/README.md

 A small set of not-super-useful [Web Components][1]

 * djl-lipsum    - lorem-ipsum on demand!
 * djl-script    - inline, editable javascript!
 * djl-spinner   - a generic loading spinner!
 * djl-json      - display a JSON property!
+* djl-codeblock - syntax-highlighted codeblock

 For examples, see [example.html](example.html).